opentelekomcloud-docs/elastic-cloud-server/umn/source/elastic_network_interfaces/enabling_nic_multi-queue.rst

 Creating an ECS Using a Private Image
 -------------------------------------

-Create an ECS using a registered private image.
+You can create an ECS using a registered private image.
 For details, see :ref:`Creating an ECS <en-us_topic_0021831611>`.
 Note the following when setting the parameters:

 -  **Region**: Select the region where the private image is located.
--  **Image**: Select **Private image** and then the desired image from the drop-down list.
+-  **Image**: Click **Private image** and then select the desired image from the drop-down list.

 .. _en-us_topic_0058758453__section214227201118: